Skip to content

 GPU Nodes

-In addition to the V100 nodes, one node has four A100s, each subdivided into three smaller virtual GPUs.
+On Puma, one node has four A100s, each subdivided into two smaller virtual GPUs.
 See the MIG (Multi-instance GPU) Resources section below for details.
+We may implement this on the new cat.

 Multi-Instance GPU (MIG) Resources

-The Four A100 GPUs on Puma Node r5u13n1 are each subdivided into three smaller virtual GPUs using the Nvidia MIG (Multi-Instance GPU) method.
-Each of these MIG slices allows the use of 20 GB of GPU memory.
-The vast majority of jobs run on Puma in 2023 used less than this amount of GPU memory.
-The 12 MIG GPUs increase overall GPU availability on Puma by freeing the 32 GB V100 GPUs for users requiring larger amounts of GPU memory.
+The Four A100 GPUs on Puma Node r7u25n1 are each subdivided into two smaller virtual GPUs using the Nvidia MIG (Multi-Instance GPU) method.
+Each of these MIG slices allows the use of 40 GB of GPU memory.
+The increased VRAM enables workloads requiring more memory than the V100 GPUs.

 A limitation is that only one MIG slice can be addressed by a single application, so MIG slices are not appropriate for jobs utilizing multiple GPUs.